Joy Johnson (Chair)

 Though there are strengths to build on, SFU must take further steps to dismantle these structures and systems as we journey towards building a more inclusive and equitable community.
 In order to make change, the university is committed to continual growth, action and accountability in its practices and policies.

-- We are an open, inclusive university whose foundation is intellectual and academic freedom
+- We are an open, inclusive university whose foundation is intellectual and academic freedom.

-- Our scholarship unites teaching and research: we celebrate discovery, diversity and dialogue
+- Our scholarship unites teaching and research: we celebrate discovery, diversity and dialogue.

-- We are a university where risks can be taken and bold initiatives embraced
+- We are a university where risks can be taken and bold initiatives embraced.

-On these foundations, we will engage all our communities in building a robust and ethical society.
+Upon these foundations, we will engage all our communities in building a robust and ethical society.

 The EDI executive subcommittee is committing to deliver on the following equity, diversity and inclusion priorities during the 20-21 academic year:

+These activities represent only a portion of the work taking place across SFU.
 Learn more about the SFU community’s collective efforts to support equity and inclusion by visiting Actions.

 To facilitate change, we commit to a continuous process of reflection as we learn from one another and work to create more inclusive systems, processes, and culture.
 We have created a structure consisting of an executive sub-committee and an administrative group who will work together to lead this process.
 An advisory council has also been created to guide and strengthen our commitment.